 Remember it's the final sale price, not the advertised asking price that you need to focus on when you're doing your pre-negotiation homework.

-Other than in the hot markets in Sydney and Melbourne, most properties sell for less than their asking price.
+In general, most properties sell for less than their asking price.

 There is no standard discount, but as everyone knows there will be some 'argy bargy' about the price as agents tend to ‘list’ the property for sale at an asking price usually about 5-10% more than the vendor will accept to sell their home.